Diet & Weight Loss

 You’re eating too much protein

 Getting your macronutrients—fat, protein, carbohydrates—in balance ensures your body has the best sources of energy.
 “The ketogenic diet for ‘nutritional ketosis’ is 20 percent protein, 5 percent carbs, and 75 percent fat,” says Jake Crandall, a trainer and CEO and founder of Okie Crossfit in Tulsa, OK.
 “If you go too high in protein, you’re effectively on the Atkins Diet and are low-carb.
 You’ll achieve weight loss, but not the health benefits of being in ketosis.”
+But you can still benefit from the 15 best Atkins diet foods for weight loss.

 Many people don’t realize that too much protein can actually prevent ketosis.
 “If an individual eats too much protein, it will undermine efforts to get into nutritional ketosis,” says Catherine Metzgar, PhD, RD, a member of the clinical team at VivaHealth and a type 2 diabetes educator.